 - Keep a data breach register: While not all breaches are reportable to authorities, you do need to keep an internal register of all data breaches and security incidents.
 Reviewing your data breach register may point to problems within your organization related to lack of awareness, lack of security or simple carelessness in some of the departments.

 - Document your information assets and your approach to privacy management: By documenting and assigning ownership of the different Information Assets that exist across the college, along with the relevant policies and procedures, decision making processes and business continuity plans, you can create a robust set of information that can be used to assist at the time of the incident and demonstrate responsible privacy management to the ICO and other parties after a breach.

 - Create a robust business continuity plan: This needs to include both incident management and recovery elements, closely linked to the GDPR notification guidelines.
 The plan should be rehearsed and available in both hardcopy and electronic formats (in case you experience a ransomware/lock-out situation).
 It should also include a call tree (a layered hierarchical communication model used to notify specific individuals of an event and coordinate recovery, if necessary.
 This should include internal contacts and external agencies (ICO, Police, National Crime Agency, insurance company etc).

 - Ensure your operational data is backed-up and secure: As well as your own backups, Tribal offers a business continuity, backup and disaster recovery service, with two days’ worth of data stored off site, SecureSend transfers and data restoration within four hours.

-To discuss creating a bespoke package for your institution, contact us here.
+To discuss creating a bespoke package for your institution, contact us by clicking the button below.